Reduce overdraw

 About overdraw

 Overdraw refers to the system's drawing a pixel on the screen multiple times in a single frame of rendering.
-For example, if we have a bunch of stacked UI cards, each card hides a portion of the one below it.
+For example, if you have a bunch of stacked UI cards, each card hides a portion of the one below it.

 Find overdraw problems